Dunjonquest: Starquest

 After the release of Temple of Apshai, Automated Simulations launched a second line with a science fiction setting and the label Starquest.
 Only two games in this series were released.

 Rescue at Rigel uses a modified version of the same engine as Temple of Apshai, and a hybrid form of room descriptions along with time limited play.
 The player enters a space station to rescue 10 hostages from insectoid aliens, the Tollah.
 Hostages get teleported around the station if the player is not fast enough to rescue them, and the overall mission is limited to 50 minutes.
 Instead of unique descriptions for numbered rooms, the game has multiple rooms labeled "Sanctum", for example, and a detailed description the room types is given in the manual.
 The role of the fictional backstory character in the manual was filled by "Sudden Smith", and the story dedicated to a number of vintage science fiction heroes, including Buck Rogers, Lazarus Long and the casts of Star Trek and Star Wars.

 Star Warrior is closer to a strategy game, although the player still controls only one character.
 The player takes the role of a "Fury", an assassin who uses highly advanced technology and wears an exoskeleton.
 The game offers the choice between two maps, each with an individual mission.
 The first mission is to cause as much destruction as possible, as a distraction to prepare the assassination of a military governor.
 The second mission is to carry out said assassination.
 As a first among Dunjonquest and related titles, the game takes place in outdoors areas.

 Crush, Crumble and Chomp

-Crush, Crumble and Chomp is a turn-based action game in which the player chooses one of six monsters inspired by famous monster movies (or creates a new one) with individual abilities to cause destruction in one of four cities - New York, San Francisco, Washington D.C. and Tokyo.
+Crush, Crumble and Chomp is a turn-based action game in which the player chooses one of six monsters inspired by famous monster movies (or creates a new one) with individual abilities to cause destruction in one of four cities - New York City, San Francisco, Washington D.C. and Tokyo.
 The mechanics build upon the same core system as the Dunjonquest games, with semi-real time gameplay and keystroke controls.
 The program was also still based on the Dunjonquest engine, and was directly adapted from Star Warrior.